Updated: March 24, 2023

 Because most financial emergencies are medical emergencies, then it makes sense to invest in long-term healthcare products to provide financial support for your health as you grow old.

-These are not the same as your short-term healthcare from your company HMOs.
-It is a complementary product that combines health insurance, life insurance, savings fund, and investments in one product.
+These are not the same as your short-term healthcare from your company’s HMOs.
+It is a complementary product that combines health insurance, life insurance, a savings fund, and investments in one product.

 One of the top providers of long-term healthcare in the country is IMG or the International Marketing Group, which I am a member of.

 Among those strategies is position trading, which is best described as a long-term trade that lasts for several months.
-Other buy and hold strategies include carry trading, mirror trading, and opening a managed account.
+Other buy-and-hold strategies include carrying trading, mirror trading, and opening a managed account.

 And lastly, one of the best investments you’ll ever make is increasing your financial quotient.
 Take courses, attend paid seminars, buy books, etc. — these are not simple expenses, but investments that will help you make more money in the future.

 When you invest in knowledge, you acquire information and skills that will make it easier for you to spot opportunities, understand how investments work, and optimize your strategies.

 This list of alternative investments is meant to show you how you can diversify your portfolio beyond the more popular types of investments.
 This means I’d still recommend having stocks, bonds, pooled funds, and cash deposits.

 And as always, there’s no such thing as the best investment.
 Because the best investment will always depend on your goals.
 So define your financial objectives first before investing.